FVelasquezM/DS4A2021Team66/README.md

 Once on the website, you will be presented with the following screen:
 ![Entry data point](dash-1.PNG)

-Click the *Give it a try* button and select a 160x160 8-channel World View 3 Satellite image, you can find some sample images <HERE, poner acá link al drive de imágenes>.
+Click the *Give it a try* button and select a 160x160 8-channel World View 3 Satellite image, you can find some sample images [here](https://drive.google.com/drive/folders/1SGMgrAGDwpqEkLlEdxxWehlr7VeF9Eqc?usp=sharing).
 Once uploaded, wait a few seconds for the application to process your image.

 ### Visualizing the segmentation
 ![Visualization of AI's results](dash-2.PNG)